ga-wdi-lessons/react-intro/readme.md

 <details>
   <summary><strong>
-    Let's do that via a button click event.
+    Let's do that using a button click event.
 Where should we initialize it?
   </strong></summary>

   > In the return value of our Post's `render` method.